dotmake/dotmake/README.md

 # dotmake

-Meta-framework for software projects
+Meta-framework for software projects.

+Orchestration of your build tools, CI and test runners, with easy scaffolding to tap into a library of testing and definition-of-done recipes.
+Declarative.
+Stack-agnostic.
+Product manager and QA oriented.

 ## `.make.yml` Format

-Describes the attributes of a project.
+Describes the attributes of a project, which include dependencies, CI implementation details and the definition of done.

 There is definitive description of each part of the actual codebase, easily finding things that don't fit (like a linter).